MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 Set-MSOLServicePrincipal -AppPrincipalId 00000004-0000-0ff1-ce00-000000000000 -ServicePrincipalNames $x.ServicePrincipalNames
 ```

 4. Verify your new records were added by running the **Get-MsolServicePrincipal** command from step 2 again, and looking through the output.
-Compare the list / screenshot from before to the new list of SPNs (you may also screenshot the new list for your records).
-If you were successful, you will see the two new URLs in the list.
+Compare the list or screenshot from before to the new list of SPNs.
+You might also screenshot the new list for your records.
+If you were successful, you'll see the two new URLs in the list.
 Going by our example, the list of SPNs will now include the specific URLs https://lyncwebint01.contoso.com and https://lyncwebext01.contoso.com/.

 ### Create the EvoSTS Auth Server Object